mmatschiner/tutorials/ml_phylogeny_inference/README.md

 <a name="requirements"></a>
 ## Requirements

-* **RAxML:** Source code for Mac OS X and Linux, as well as precompiled executables for Windows, can be found on RAxML's github page [https://github.com/stamatak/standard-RAxML](https://github.com/stamatak/standard-RAxML).
+* **RAxML:** Source code for Mac OS X and Linux, as well as precompiled executables for Windows, can be found on [RAxML's github page](https://github.com/stamatak/standard-RAxML).
 To install RAxML on any of these systems, download the [latest release](https://github.com/stamatak/standard-RAxML/releases), either in its zip or tar.gz-compressed version.
 Decompress this file on your machine.<br>
 For installation on Linux, instructions are provided in the `README` file that you will find in the decompressed RAxML package.
 To compile the parallelized PTHREADS version of RAxML, try running

 		make -f Makefile.AVX.PTHREADS.gcc